 Any Fleep tips, tricks or habits that you’d like to share?

 It’s habit-forming.
-This spring, Fleep smartly exploded itself and splattered its apps across OSX, Windows, Android, and iOS.
+This spring, Fleep smartly exploded itself and splattered its apps across macOS, Windows, Android, and iOS.
 Plus the initial browser version to cover any remaining platform gaps.
 As a result, Fleep conversations now follow me everywhere.
 Like a stalker I never had.

 The main trick with Fleep?
 Use its basic, simple features.
 Fleep’s Pinboard is a life-saver, as is File Drawer.
 Since our teams use a range of platforms, from Dropbox to Google Drive to Trello to Kanban to email, I sometimes just pin or upload stuff to Fleep.
 This way, I know its address.
 It feels good, too, like offering clean shelter to a tired little file that’s been living in motels and halfway houses and just needs a decent place to stay.
 Yes, it’s simultaneously noble, sad and utterly ridiculous.